-These projects will be active over the 2017 winter:
+These projects will be active over the 2017 winter and spring:

 - Trail maintenance and improvement programme: There's no getting around the fact that Arapuke see its fair share of rainfall and countering the resulting mud and erosion is one of our biggest challenges.
 This programme is aimed at making the Arapuke trails ridable pretty much year-round (please avoid riding immediately after heavy rain though!).

-Please remember that Dig Days are held every month.
+Please remember that Dig Days are held every month and are advertised on our Facebook page.
 We would love to see you along to help us build and maintain the amazing trail network that we have.